 In another type of task, slightly less constrained than the previous one, the Describer was shown a photograph of an array of small plastic farm animals.
-The Matchers were given the actual toys themselves and seated behind a screen so that the Describer could sign to them but not see their workspace.
+The Matchers were given the actual toys themselves and were seated behind a screen so that the Describer could sign to them but not see their workspace.
 Their task was to follow the Describer's instructions in order to arrange the toys according to the model in the picture.
-Figure 50 shows one such stimulus photo which Frank described to Jane, Will, and Terry, also in a face to face configuration (Figure 51).
+Fig. 46 shows one such stimulus photo which Frank described to Jane, Will, and Terry, also in a face to face configuration.
+Frank is looking at the photograph, but his view of the actual of toy animals the Matchers must manipulate is obscured by a screen (Fig. 47).